 Assuming you have the read the previous sections on dental insurance, managed care and their effect on the dentist-patient relationship, we want you to know that we resist any product that adversely interferes with a healthy, wholesome doctor-patient relationship.
 That means that we remain committed to excellence in the quality of care that we provide to our patients and in prevention of dental diseases.
 We are committed to being proficient in and providing a wide range of dental services at fair fees to anyone.
 We refuse to play games with the insurance industry or the public by having tiered fee schedules (some hyper inflated) for different groups.
 We are not opposed to dental insurance, just to how the insurance industry designs and promotes some products.

 Insurance was designed to offset potentially catastrophic financial loss from unexpected occurrences such as natural disaster, vehicular accident, liability, illness or even early death.
 It should not be viewed as a means to finance dental treatment.
 Dental insurance is very limited in coverage to begin with and catastrophic dental expenses would rarely exceed the price of an automobile.
 Ask yourself, “Would I finance my automobile with auto insurance?”
 Of course each individual should weigh his own risk of potential occurrence against his ability to reserve funds to pay expenses in the event of an anticipated occurrence.
 Then ask yourself if dental insurance is worth the cost.
 Of course, if you anticipate dental problems because you neglect your dental health, we don’t think the answer is dental insurance.
 The old adage, “an ounce of prevention is worth a pound of cure” certainly applies to dental health and associated expenses.
 Dental care is not expensive when considered over the long term and in comparison to other common expenditures.
 For instance, the National Bureau of Statistics reports that in 2008 Americans spent 3 times as much on hair care, twice as much on cigarettes and 1.5 times as much on credit card interest as on dental care.
 This comparison seems to suggest that dental expenditures are more a matter of priority.
 Of course, sometimes there are old failed dental restorations that, when restored, could place a temporary strain on finances but there are much more effective ways to plan for and finance such occurrences than by relying on dental insurance.
-For instance, taking a tax deduction for every dollar spent on dental care through a qualified Health Savings Account can equate to up to a 30% discount on dental services.
-We work with Care Credit finance which provides up to 12 months interest free* to the patient line of credit for such instances where personal finances would be temporarily strained.
-We believe that healthy comfortable beautiful dentition is an investment that pays overall health and social dividends every hour of every day, unlike the depreciating value of an automobile.
+For instance, taking a tax deduction for every dollar spent on dental care through a qualified Health Savings Account can equate to up to a 28% discount on dental services.
+We work with Care Credit finance which provides up to 12 months interest free to the patient line of credit for such instances where personal finances would be temporarily strained.
+For those who are comfortable with how dental insurance works, many of our patients prefer Value Dental Plan (VDP), our in-house dental savings plan that looks like an insurance plan but is much better.
+It is not limited like insurance plans.
+We believe that healthy, comfortable, beautiful dentition is an investment that pays overall health and social dividends every hour of every day, unlike the depreciating value of an automobile.
 We are committed to your dental health and will help you get the most out of your investment.